swagger-api/apidom/apidom/README.md

 The purpose of ApiDOM is to provide a single, unifying structure for describing APIs across API description formats and serialization formats.
 There currently exists several formats one can choose when defining an API, from API Blueprint to Swagger—which is now known as the OpenAPI Format.
-There are also many serialization formats such as XML or JSON.
+There are also many serialization formats such as XML, YAML or JSON.
 Without a way to parse these formats to the same structure, developers are required to handle each format one-by-one, each in a different way and each translating to their internal domain model.
 This is tedious, time-consuming, and requires each maintainer to stay in step with every format they support.